Aloma of the South Seas (1926 film): Plot

-Bob Holden (Percy Marmont), an embittered war veteran, has gone to the South Seas to drown in drink the memory of his old girlfriend, Sylvia (Julanne Johnston) who has married his best friend, Van Templeton (William Powell) in his absence.
+Bob Holden, an embittered war veteran, has gone to the South Seas to drown in drink the memory of his old girlfriend, Sylvia who has married his best friend, Van Templeton in his absence.
 This happened only because Templeton withheld word from Sylvia that Holden had survived the war.
-In the South Seas, Holden becomes the object of Aloma's (Gilda Gray) loving and ministering attentions and eventually promises to marry her.
-Naturally, Nuitane (Warner Baxter), Aloma's abandoned Polynesian boyfriend is jealous.
+In the South Seas, Holden becomes the object of Aloma's loving and ministering attentions and eventually promises to marry her.
+Naturally, Nuitane, Aloma's abandoned Polynesian boyfriend is jealous.
 The plot gets thicker when Templeton and Sylvia arrive on the island rather inexplicably.
 Templeton tries to force himself upon Aloma but is foiled by Holden.
 The jilted Nuitane decides to feed Holden to the sharks, but suddenly realizes that Templeton is the extra man in the love pentagon.
 As Templeton is devoured, Nuitane calmly observes: “Sharks not eat Nuitane—sharks like white meat.”
 Minus the evil interloper, the two couples fall happily into a race-appropriate (for that era) clinch.